ngokul3/Stop-n-Eat/README.md

 Persistence -

 1) App will use NJTransitData.csv file included in the project directory.
 2) App will have features to save Favorite list of Restaurants, leave quick notes about it, and also gvie personal rating for it.
-CoreData / NSUserDefault may be used to store these information.
+CoreData / NSCoder may be used to store these information.

 Background Task -
 1) App will use Alamofire to request Restaurant information using yelp API